beeauvin/tauri/readme.md

 [![Package Version](https://img.shields.io/hexpm/v/tauri)](https://hex.pm/packages/tauri)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/tauri/)

+> ### NOTICE
+> I'm not able to continue maintaining this work.
+The hex library is being retired and
+> repository archived.
+If someone comes along and wants to pick it back up or use the
+> hex package name, reach out to me and I will be glad to transfer either/both.

+## Getting Started

 Starter project.
 There be dragons.
 Definitely interested in feedback and suggestions. 🩷

 Use: `gleam add tauri`